-For the purpose of this policy the following definitions are in effect:
+For the purpose of this policy, the following definitions are in effect:

-- Fraud: Acts of dishonesty, which include falsification of documents, fabrication of data and altering exam solutions to be resubmitted for grade are considered fraudulent. - Cheating: Any deceptive act that involves the submission of academic work purported to be one's own when in fact the work was obtained from someone else is considered cheating.
-These acts may include copying or attempting to copy from another person's test and/or assignment, allowing someone else to copy from a test and/or assignment, attempting to use unauthorized aids to complete an assignment and multiple submission of the same work to be graded as different assignments. - Plagiarism: Misrepresenting someone else's words, ideas or data as one's own original work is plagiarism.
-Students may avoid plagiarism by fully and consistently crediting the person or persons responsible for the original work. - Forgery: Any attempt to misrepresent another person's signature, initials, computer login or other identifying mark is a forgery.
+Fraud: Acts of dishonesty, which include falsification of documents, fabrication of data and altering exam solutions to be resubmitted for grade are considered fraudulent.

+- Cheating: Any deceptive act that involves the submission of academic work purported to be one's own when in fact the work was obtained from someone else is considered cheating.
+These acts may include copying or attempting to copy from another person's test and/or assignment, allowing someone else to copy from a test - and/or assignment, attempting to use unauthorized aids to complete an assignment and multiple submission of the same work to be graded as different assignments. - Plagiarism: Misrepresenting someone else's words, ideas or data as one's own original work is plagiarism.
+Students may avoid plagiarism by fully and consistently crediting the person or persons responsible for the original work. - Forgery: Any attempt to misrepresent another person's signature, initials, computer login or other identifying mark is a forgery. - Facilitating Dishonesty: Actions that are intended to assist another person to commit a dishonest act will be considered facilitating dishonesty.